Biometix/biometix.github.io/playbook/cli.md

 ### Find Outliers using Filter

-When filter is applied, there is going to be 2 extra outputs, a quality report on the outliers filtered, and a page for you to view these samples.
+When a filter is applied, there is going to be 2 extra outputs, a quality report on the outliers filtered and a page for you to view these samples.

 Get output of finderprint samples with `NFIQ2` score larger than 60: